jonpalmisc/PascalOS/README.md

 operating system in Object Pascal.
 This is simply a toy project to work on when I am bored.

+## Progress and features

+Despite having "OS" in the name, PascalOS is far from an operating system right now.
+Here's a summary of what is and isn't currently implemented:

+- [x] Boot to kernel entrypoint
+- [x] Basic GDT setup
+- [x] Bare-minimum IDT setup and ISR handling
+- [ ] IRQ handling
+- [ ] Keyboard support
+- [ ] Virtual memeory (paging)
+- [ ] Dynamic memory allocation
+- [ ] Filesystem support
+- [ ] Multitasking
+- [ ] User mode
+- [ ] Everything else

 ## Build instructions

 **WARNING**: The current Makefile makes some pretty strong assumptions about